WilsonGramer/wilsongramer.github.io/posts/2021-01-05-wipple-directives-update.md

     foo -- error

-To define a variable globally, use 'global:' (you should rarely need to do this):
+To define a variable globally, use `global:` (you should rarely need to do this):

     do {
         foo global: 42